decentraland/old-documentation/_posts/development-guide/2018-02-13-3d-model-animations.md

 ## Play an animation

-Once an animation clip is added to a _GLTFShape_ component, it starts out as paused by default.
+Once an an `AnimationClip` is added to a `GLTFShape` component, it starts out as paused by default.

 The simplest way to play or pause it is to use the `play()` and `pause()` methods of the `AnimationClip`.